 Get Out has been nominated for Oscar® Awards for Best Picture, Best Actor (Daniel Kaluuya), Best Director (Jordan Peele), and Best Original Screenplay (Jordan Peele).

-A Q&A with Writer/Director/Producer Jordan Peele will open this special Script to Screen event.
-The conversation will be moderated by Pollock Theater Director Matt Ryan.
+A Q&A with Writer/Director/Producer Jordan Peele opened this special Script to Screen event.
+The conversation was moderated by Pollock Theater Director Matt Ryan.

 Writer/Director/Producer Jordan Peele

 Filmmaker Jordan Peele most recently wrote, produced and directed the critical and commercial smash hit Get Out.
 Previously, Emmy® winner Peele was the co-star and co-creator of Comedy Central’s Key & Peele.
 The hit series won a Peabody Award, an American Comedy Award, and earned 12 Emmy nominations during its five season run for its deconstruction of social issues through a comedic lens.

 Peele formed his company, Monkeypaw Productions, to promote the stories of other unheard voices in hopes that their work can continue to inspire creativity, conversation, and growth.
 Monkeypaw aims to champion underrepresented voices and push the boundaries of storytelling through genre.
 It is currently developing several TV shows and features as Peele continues to write and direct more original features.